MGRank-Keyword-Extraction/MGRank/README.md

-# MGRank

-MGRank is published

-A keyword extraction system based on multigraph GoW model and novel edge weighting procedure
+# MGRank: A keyword extraction system based on multigraph GoW model and novel edge weighting procedure

 MGRank is a keyword extraction method that uses a complete multigraph structure to build a GoW model to represent a text.
 The proposed GoW model provides the ability to represent a document globally and eliminates the need to specify the window size parameter.
 Parallel edges allow multiple relationships to be established between keyword candidates.
 MGRank also proposes a new edge weighting method based on the positional distance of candidate keywords.